 We will need a list of all partners, evidence of identity and address for at least two of the partners and a copy of the current partnership deed or other document that confirms who owns the equity.
 We may also require further information relating to the identity of shareholders or partners, depending on the circumstances.

-So as to avoid any delay caused by the need to comply with these Regulations, please let us have the relevant documents as soon as possible.
+To avoid any delay caused by the need to comply with these Regulations, please let us have the relevant documents as soon as possible.
 We will be unable to proceed with your matter until we have obtained all of the necessary evidence of identity.